nikita-ivanov/neural_translation/readme.md

 Transformer models come in different versions improving sequentially.

 Up next:
-- Export the best model to the ONNX format and deploy it to a web app
+- Deploy ONNX it to a web app